Setting up tax mappings so that your invoices in Xero have the correct taxes

 Linking Tax Codes

-For each Autotask tax region(s) match it to the correct corresponding Xero Tax region then select the Link Codes button, that will add the matched codes to the list below.
-Repeat this step until all your Autotask tax regions are mapped.
+Match each Autotask tax region to the corresponding Xero Tax region, then click on the 'Link Codes' button to add the matched codes to the list below.
+Repeat this process for all your Autotask tax regions until they are all mapped.

 Invoice rounding between Autotask and Xero different by a few cents?